-151. It is expected that most of the procurement of goods and services will be through the Civica Web portal.
+146. It is expected that most of the procurement of goods and services will be via a Purchase Order raised through FinancialsLive.
 It is accepted that there may be times where a purchase, particularly where an on-line seller provides the best value alternative, that the use of the Academy credit card provides the best solution.
-Any department or card holder wishing to make a purchase using the Academy credit card must follow the regulations 77 to 83.
+Any department or card holder wishing to make a purchase using the Academy credit card must follow the regulations 75 to 81.